jordanero/MultiSuSiE/README.md

 ## Installation

-There are 3 ways to install MultiSuSiE.
-The first two listed below will install a Python package and allow you to call MultiSuSiE via Python.
-The third (in progress) will only provide access to the command line interface.
+There are 2 ways to install MultiSuSiE.
+MultiSuSiE is a Python package and does not currently have a command-line interface.
+We hope to add a command-line interface in the future.

 ### Installing into a fresh conda environment